ChrisW-priv/PersonalVault/notes/Arguments for not commenting the code.md

 ---
+title: Arguments for not commenting the code
+description: This note discusses the rationale against using comments in code and
+date: 2025-02-14
+tags: []
 categories:
   - zettelkasten
-date: 2025-02-14
-description: This note discusses the rationale against using comments in code and emphasizes code clarity over commentary.
-tags: []
-title: Arguments for not commenting the code
 ---

 Part of [Code quality](Code%20quality)